ituitis-akyildizer16/Krill/docs/architecture.md

 | `output` | terminal rendering, spinner, markdown strip |
 | `cache` | on-disk TTL cache for responses |
 | `runner` | orchestration of the above |

+### TypeScript extension

+`extension/` is a standard VS Code extension: three commands (ask/review/suggest) that shell out to the CLI binary.
+It adds no logic of its own — the CLI is the single source of truth.